 Team manager

-Lead, develop and support a team of social workers to ensure positive outcomes for children and families
+Team managers lead, develop and support a team of social workers to ensure positive outcomes for children and families.

 What you'll do